 Pat is a University of Louisville graduate and a Certified Alcohol and Drug Counselor.
 Pat resides outside of Louisville, KY with his wife, Erin, and three children — Chris, Ruby, and Stella.

-Megan Coldiron is Vice President of Business Operations and has been with ARC since June of 2014.
+Megan Coldiron is Senior Vice President of Business Operations and has been with ARC since June of 2014.
 Megan is extremely passionate about serving others in recovery because of her experience and dedication to her own long- term sobriety.

 Megan has steadily worked up the ranks of ARC after starting as a drug- screen collector.
 She has held a number of administrative and managerial roles within the company including Strategic Operations Manager, Denials Manager of Revenue Cycle, Residential Billing Supervisor, Associate Director of Residential Services, Director of Outpatient, Director of Outreach Services.
 Previously, she worked with Operation UNITE, promoting abstinence programs in KY schools, and with Hope Hills, where she worked with juveniles experiencing addiction.